remy-maker/CIVE202_Spring2026_Group5_Project-2/README.md

 The following steps were performed:
 1. Define the fundamental constants used throughout the mix design (Unit weight for water, cubic yard of concrete)
 2. Define and calculate the first engineering function: Water Weight (Q).
 Using the parameters A-E to compute Q.
-3. Define and calcualte material volumes using specific gravity (For each parameter A-D, air volume, and water volume)
+3. Define and calculate material volumes using specific gravity (For each parameter A-D, air volume, and water volume)
-4. Define and calculate total aggregate volume (X), total fine aggregate weight (Y), total coarse aggregated weight (Z), total other aggregate weight (AA).
+4. Define and calculate total aggregate volume (X), total fine aggregate weight (Y), total coarse aggregate weight (Z), total other aggregate weight (AA).
 5. Collect user inputs sequentially.
 In this section, we introduce user input so that we can collect all user inputs in the mix design sheet.
 These will be the parameters used in the weight and volume calculations.
 6. Run the completed mix design calculation
 7. Report the final mix design results.
 We present the results in a clear, well organized weight chart for 1 cubic yard of concrete.
 This output mirrors the final section of the NDOT Mix Design worksheet where material weights are summarized for batching.